XUAL93/website/content/_index.md

         **2. Neural and Cognitive Architecture of Spatial Representations:**
         I explore how the brain represents different spatial domains—peripersonal space, reaching space, and interpersonal space—and how these spaces differ in their underlying cognitive and neural mechanisms.
 My work aims to clarify the functional boundaries and overlaps between these spatial systems, with implications for understanding social behavior, motor control, and sensory processing.

-        I use immersive VR, behavioral experiments, and computational modeling to uncover the dynamic nature of space perception.
+        I use immersive VR, behavioral experiments, and neurophysiological methods to uncover the dynamic nature of space perception.
         Feel free to reach out if you’re interested in collaborating! 😃
     design:
       columns: '1'